leok974/ai-finance-agent-oss/README.md

 Expected: 200 (or friendly response) and no server-side "missing_config" errors if the secret file exists.

+Windows note (Docker Desktop): if you hit a bind mount error for `secrets/openai_api_key`, use the local override to pass the key via env just for local prod testing:

+1) In PowerShell for the current session only:
+  - `$env:OPENAI_API_KEY = '<your-key-here>'`
+2) Start backend with prod compose overrides:
+  - `docker compose -f docker-compose.prod.yml -f docker-compose.prod.override.yml up -d backend`
+3) In real production on Linux hosts, keep using the Docker secret mount (more secure) and do not pass the key as an env var.

 ### Analytics retention (prod)

 To keep analytics data bounded over time, the backend can run a small background job in production that prunes old rows from `analytics_events`.